Annual Reports & Facts

 Facts About Our Hospital

-Children's Hospital has served the people of Knoxville and East Tennessee
+Children's Hospital has served the children and teens in Knoxville

 - Children's Hospital is home to nearly 2,000 full and part-time staff